open-compensation-token-license/license-token-website/wikisrc/nft-and-copyright-issues.md

 ### 7. NFTs and Collective Management Organizations

 The fragmented NFT ecosystem presents challenges for traditional collective management organizations, which need to adapt to manage licensing and royalties effectively.
+[NFT and licensing](https://www.license-token.com/wiki/nft-and-licensing)

 ## Considerations for Creators and Collectors